Eid al-Fitr 2026: Meaning, Significance, Celebration and Facts

 Day of Arafah

 The Day of Arafah – or Arafat – commemorates the day that Allah perfected the religion of Islam.
-This momentous occasion is considered the most important day of the Islamic year.
-It’s the second day of the Hajj pilgrimage and is followed by Eid al-Adha.
+This occasion is considered the most important day of the Islamic year.
+It’s the ninth day of the Hajj pilgrimage and is followed by Eid al-Adha.

 Eid al-Adha

-This special Eid commemorates the Prophet Ibrahim’s devotion to Allah after sacrificing his son, Ismail.
+Eid al-Adha commemorates the Prophet Ibrahim’s devotion to Allah after sacrificing his son, Ismail.
 Eid al-Adha follows the completion of the annual Hajj pilgrimage at the time of qurbani (sacrifice).

 4 Interesting Facts About Eid al-Fitr